Mary Celeste: Legacy and commemorations

-The Mary Celeste story inspired two well-received radio plays in the 1930s, by L. Du Garde Peach and Tim Healey respectively, and a stage version of Peach's play in 1949.
+The Mary Celeste story inspired two well-received radio plays in the 1930s, by L. Du Garde Peach and Tim Healey, and a stage version of Peach's play in 1949.
 Several novels have been published, generally offering natural rather than fantastic explanations.
 In 1935, the British film company Hammer Film Productions issued The Mystery of the Mary Celeste (retitled Phantom Ship for American audiences), starring Bela Lugosi as a deranged sailor.
 It was not a commercial success, although Begg considers it "a period piece well worth watching".
-A 1938 short film titled The Ship That Died presents dramatizations of a range of theories to explain the abandonment: mutiny, fear of explosion due to alcohol fumes, and the supernatural.
+A 1938 short film titled The Ship That Died presents dramatizations of a range of theories to explain the abandonment - mutiny, fear of explosion due to alcohol fumes, and the supernatural.